ivellioscolin/sublime-plugin-glassit/README.md

 ###INSTALLATION
 1. Get "SetTransparency.exe" from below link or compile by yourself. https://github.com/ivellioscolin/settransparency/tree/master/binary
-2. Put "SetTransparency.exe" into ST main path so that the binary could be find in "os.path".
+2. Put "SetTransparency.exe" into ST main path.
 3. Search and install "GlassIt" via "Package Control".
 You may also download the archive and extract to "{sublime}\Data\Packages\GlassIt".

 ###USAGE